 We like to support charities and even more so charities that encourage your artistic nature.
-Here are a selection of our favourite art charities with website and social media addresses.
-Drop by and check them out and maybe make a donation that will help people and also encourages creativity
+Here is a list of our favourite art charities with website and social media addresses.
+Drop by and check them out and maybe make a donation that will help people and also encourages creativity.

 Please spread the word about these charities by sharing on social media or adding on blogs!

 Artfund is a registered charity that provides funds that enable museums and galleries to purchase works of art and fund events and exhibitions.

 This art charity provides around £9m a year from their 110,000 members and their very committed network of volunteer fundraisers.